 Password encryption uses a 192 bit AES key, not to be confused with Removable Media Encryption above.

-If you are a managed user, you can only view encryption keys which have been made available to you by your Enterprise Server admin.
-Keys can be created and allocated to you by your administrator through the Enterprise Server.
+If you are a managed user, you can only view encryption keys which have been made available to you by your ESET Endpoint Encryption Server Admin.
+Keys can be created and allocated to you by your administrator through the EEE Server.
+See: